 Purchase local and organic foods when possible.

 When calculating your footprint, energy use isn’t the only thing to take into consideration.
 In terms of what you eat – everything it takes to get your food from the farm to your plate (even those processes you cannot see) is a part of your carbon footprint, or “foodprint,” if you will.
 There are significant benefits of using local and organic foods, and while a lot of these choices may seem cost-prohibitive, buying even one or two items locally and/or organically grown can make a difference – providing local jobs and stimulating the local economy.
-Read our blog post about your foodprint and what else you can do to reduce it.

 U.S. landfills are filled with organic waste (aka kitchen food scraps).
 In fact, the EPA estimates that more food reaches landfills and incinerators than any other single material in our everyday trash, constituting 22% of discarded municipal solid waste.
 By instituting an at-home compost bin, you can add nutrients to home gardens and plants, and cut down on your home’s carbon footprint.

 With a marathon of cooking taking place in the kitchen, it’s easy to leave the oven on all day long.
 Most people pre-heat the oven before preparation, which results in a lot of unnecessary use.
 Additionally, a lot of Thanksgiving staples such as potatoes, tomatoes, garlic, cucumbers, and onions should never be refrigerated.
 These items should be kept at room temperature, and thus can reduce energy use needed to cool them.
 Additionally, don’t overdo it in terms of quantity.
 Avoid unnecessary food waste by calculating the number of guests, but don’t assume everyone will eat huge portions.
 Remember – there are a LOT of options